Dietary Reference Value: Introduction in the United Kingdom

 RNI is not the same as RDA (Recommended Daily Allowance) or GDA, although they are often similar.

 Extension to European Union

-In recent times, Dietary Reference Values are under the interest of the European Food Safety Authority too, which intend to extend them at the EU level.
-EFSA is the equivalent of the Food and Drug Administration (FDA) in the USA, and acts as watchdog inside the European market in order to establish a common ground on food safety requirements and nutrition as well.
+In 2009, the European Food Safety Authority (EFSA) began public consultations drafting Dietary Reference Values (DRVs) for macronutrients.
+EFSA published several DRV scientific opinions in March 2010.
+The European Food Safety Authority also intends to extend Dietary Reference Values to the EU level.
+EFSA provides independent scientific advice to support EU policies on food safety and nutrition, and acts as watchdog inside the European market in order to establish a common ground on food safety requirements and nutrition as well.